thatandromeda/ecstaCE/docs.md

 * server dependencies
 * Stripe

+## Django configuration

+Set the following environment variables:
+    * DJANGO_SECRET_KEY
+    * DJANGO_DEBUG (optional; Django will use debug mode if this is set (to anything), and non-debug mode if it is unset)

 ## Enable and configure web services

 While logged in to your Moodle instance as an administrator: